uwdata/mosaic-framework-example/docs/data-loading.md

 # Data Loading with DuckDB

-This page provides guidance for using DuckDB in Observable Framework data loaders, and then deploying them using GitHub Actions.
+Looking under the hood, this page provides guidance for using DuckDB in Framework data loaders and deploying it within GitHub Actions.

 ## Using DuckDB in Data Loaders

 The [NYC Taxi Rides](nyc-taxi-rides) and [Gaia Star Catalog](gaia-star-catalog) examples use [data loaders](https://observablehq.com/framework/loaders) to perform data preparation, generating pre-projected data and writing it to a Parquet file.

-The shell script below loads taxi data using the command line interface to DuckDB.
+The [shell script below](https://github.com/uwdata/mosaic-framework-example/blob/main/docs/data/nyc-taxi.parquet.sh) loads taxi data using the command line interface to DuckDB.
-The `duckdb` executable must be on your environment path... but more on that below!
+The `duckdb` executable must be on your environment path... we'll come back to that!

 ```sh
 duckdb :memory: << EOF